-We get it–we love Apple’s website design, too!
-In further discussion, though, we try to flesh out just why a client likes Apple’s site.
+But in further discussion, we try to flesh out just why a client likes Apple’s website or why is Apple’s website so good indeed.
 It’s usually one of these six things:

-Despite the breadth of their products and services, Apple has established a clear hierarchy of information on their site.
-The top navigation bar features only seven category choices and three clear icons that link to the homepage, search, and shopping cart.
+Despite the breadth of its products and services, Apple has established a clear hierarchy of information on its site.
+The top navigation bar features several category choices and three clear icons that link to the homepage, search, and shopping cart.

 Too much content on the screen makes a site look cluttered and outdated.
 Page sizes tend to be larger as web designs emphasize scrolling down a page over clicking through multiple pages.
-However, a clean website design can make a large amount of content seem more manageable.
+However, a simple clean website design can make a large amount of content seem more manageable.

 Apple manages to do this by using white backgrounds and negative space.
 There are not too many words visible at one time on your screen.
 The website also has simple colors, typefaces, and graphics, helping it look organized and simple.

-Even product pages that feature detailed information about technical specifications, software, and hardware are kept simple.
+Even product pages present detailed technical specifications, software, and hardware simply.
 No matter what device you use to view the product page, information is spread out enough to ensure only one product highlight is viewed at a time.

 Brands and websites can all be placed along a design scale from Traditional to Modern.
-Although neither side is better (there are a lot of strong successful brands with very traditional styled websites), if you’re aiming for a website designed like Apple’s, you probably have a modern feel in mind.
+Although neither side is better (there are a lot of strong successful brands with very traditional-styled websites), if you’re aiming for a website designed like Apple’s, you probably have a modern feel in mind.

 A modern style website works for Apple because it is a modern brand, producing innovative technology products and always aiming to transform the market.
 If that’s similar to your brand, then a modern design style might also make sense for you.